bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

     So we have to remember that we want to do **Test Driven Development** when we create any new code or configuration.
-In this case, we will be not be adding any new code to the role.
-We will be testing the configuration to ensure the AWS instance is running, and we can gather facts.
+In this case, we will be testing the configuration to ensure the AWS instance is running, and we can gather facts.

 1. Add the code by running through the **Red, Green, Refactor** iteration: